nlamblin/castor-core/README.md

 * add2Array(*itemToAdd* , position)
 	Add an item to an array and return it,
-	If no position , push will be the method use
+	If no position , push will be the method used